 DISTANCE FROM ELKO: 104 miles, 3.5 hour travel time

 MOST ACCESSIBLE SEASON: Summer only.
 And I mean it.
-Even then, most roads are ploughed for access in JULY.
+Even then, most roads are plowed for access in JULY.
 The longer, mostly paved route drops down from the ID side, but coming from within NV (the fun way), you’re strictly limited to summer months!

-If you haven’t been picking up when I’m putting down so far, let me tee it up for ya loud and clear: most of the places on this lineup are definitely into carving out their own claim to fame, and Goldfield’s Santa Fe Saloon is no different.
 It may not look it today, but Goldfield was once on the same caliber of badassery as some of the other still-lasting Nevada greats.
-At one time, there were thousands and thousands of people—I mean super famous people, like Wyatt Earp and Jack Dempsey—creeping around Goldfield.
+At one time, there were thousands and thousands of people— super famous people, like Wyatt Earp and Jack Dempsey—hanging around Goldfield.
 An deluge of lavish opulence and wealth came flooding through the streets all at once and so fast that most Americans wouldn’t even have been able to picture it: paved sidewalks, electricity, drinking fountains, you name it… all right there, in Goldfield.
 There were a few famous bars here, like the longest bar in Nevada that once required 80 bartenders to staff it, and the Santa Fe Saloon is the oldest remaining business in Goldfield, and one of the longest continually operating business in the Silver State.
-Amazing?
-I think yes.
 Imagine dozens of miners lining the counter in these digs, miners who became unintentionally famous for hollowing out boot heels and pick axes, snaking some of their prospects of a hard day’s work.